Auro Roselli: Early resistance and the war years

-Roselli grew up in a working class district of Turin.
-His father, Gherardo Roselli, was a sculptor, and his mother a homemaker.
+Roselli grew up in a working-class district of Turin.
+His father, Gherardo Roselli, was a sculptor, and his mother was a homemaker.
 From his father and his teacher of Humanities, Gaudenzio Manfredi, he learned to question authority under Fascism.
 This landed him briefly in jail at age thirteen, his first political imprisonment.

-Growing up, he became attracted to the English language, Anglo American culture, and the international and liberal democratic vision they provided.
-A brief attendance at the University of Turin in the Faculty of Foreign Languages and Literatures was interrupted in 1940 by military draft into the cadet officers' course of the Alpini troops.
+Growing up, he became attracted to the English language, Anglo-American culture, and the international and liberal democratic vision they provided.
+A brief attendance at the University of Turin in the Faculty of Foreign Languages and Literatures was interrupted in 1940 by a military draft into the cadet officers' course of the Alpini troops.
 There he was arrested on suspicion of having conspired against Fascism with some other students arrested in Turin<ref name=.

 Roselli was tried in the Tribunale Speciale per la Difesa dello Stato in Rome, and sentenced to two and a half years in the penitentiary of Forte Urbano, in the Emilia region.
 He was liberated after the fall of the Mussolini government, in the brief interregnum and political amnesty under General Badoglio.
 On September 8, 1943, the Italian army collapsed and Nazi forces occupied Italy.

 Roselli first joined a monarchist partisan formation in the Lanzo valley, west of Turin.
 Later, he worked with the Comitato di Liberazione Nazionale, guiding escaped Allied prisoners to neutral Switzerland.
-Caught with group of them at the railway station of Novara, he managed to escape, and eventually made his way to Switzerland and the refugee camp of Tramelan.
-Among his encounters there was Piero Chiara, later renowned as a writer, who was recruiting students for the Office of Strategic Services (OSS), precursor of the CIA.
+Caught with a group of them at the railway station of Novara, he managed to escape, and eventually made his way to Switzerland and the refugee camp of Tramelan.
+Among his encounters, there was Piero Chiara, later renowned as a writer, who was recruiting students for the Office of Strategic Services (OSS), precursor of the CIA.